-12. In August 2017, Amazon closed the acquisition of natural and organic foods supermarket, Whole Food for $13.7 Billion.
-Through this acquisition, the company is targeting a considerably large customer base that still prefers to shop at physical stores.
-This is Amazon’s way of tackling mounting competition and slow growth in the ecommerce space.
+9. Trough the acquisition of natural and organic foods supermarket Whole Foods, Amazon is targeting a considerably large customer base that still prefers to shop at physical stores.
+This is how Amazon is tacking competition and slow growth in the e-commerce space.

-18. AMZN average analyst rating is Strong Buy.
+12. AMZN average analyst rating is Buy.
 See AMZN analyst rating chart.

 Now that you understand the bull case, let’s look at the reasons to sell AMZN stock (i.e., the bear case):